emissary-ingress/emissary/reference/dev-portal.md

 ### `/docs/`

 Rendered API documentation is published at the `/docs/` URL by default.
-In a subsequent release, support will be added for publish at alternative URLs.
+In a subsequent release, support will be added for publishing at alternative URLs.

 ### `.ambassador-internal`